Estimated reading time: 5 minutes

 If there’s only one member/owner, the IRS treats it as a sole proprietorship.
 In both scenarios, the company’s entire profit is attributed to the members.

 Members who actively manage the LLC, pay a self-employment tax on their share of profit (whether it’s distributed or not).
-This self-employment tax covers a range of things like Medicare and social security payments but does not include federal unemployment tax.
+This self-employment income tax covers a range of things like Medicare and social security payments but does not include unemployment tax for the federal government.
 This is because LLC members/owners are not considered employees.

 Tax advantage of an LLC